-This Blog provides employers with breaking news, insights, and legal analysis on the wide range of labor and employment issues facing employers.
+The Labor & Employment Blog provides employers with breaking news, insights, and legal analysis on the wide range of labor and employment issues facing employers.
 While the Blog provides a general summary of regulation updates, it is not intended to be, and should not be relied upon as, legal advice.
 The labor & employment attorneys at Chamberlain Hrdlicka stand ready to counsel employers on the issues they face.

 Annette Idalski, National Chair, Labor & Employment

-Diana Perez Gomez
+Diana Perez Gomez, Shareholder

 Larry Carbo, Shareholder

 The #MeToo movement has rightfully prompted employers to reevaluate their policies on sexual harassment: An appropriate and effective response to sexual harassment allegations can minimize the risk of a future lawsuit, promote a better work environment, and provide the basis for avoidance of liability or limiting damages if a lawsuit does occur.